junfengn-ctrl/uplift-modeling-customer-retention/README.md

 ![Status](https://img.shields.io/badge/Status-Completed-success)

 ## 📖 Executive Summary
-This project implements a **Heterogeneous Treatment Effect (HTE)** framework to optimize customer retention strategies.
-By simulating a Randomized Controlled Trial (RCT) environment, I developed an **X-Learner** meta-algorithm from scratch to identify "Persuadable" customers—those who are most likely to be retained *only if* they receive a treatment (e.g., a discount).

-Unlike traditional churn prediction (which targets high-risk users regardless of intervention effect), this Uplift Model focuses on **incremental ROI**, achieving a **$10k+ expected profit increase** per 7,000 users compared to random targeting.
+This project develops an end-to-end causal uplift modeling pipeline to optimize customer retention strategies.

+Unlike traditional churn prediction models that estimate churn probability, uplift modeling focuses on estimating the **incremental treatment effect (CATE)** — identifying customers who are likely to respond positively to an intervention (e.g., discount offers).

+Using a simulated Randomized Controlled Trial (RCT) framework, I implemented both **T-Learner** and **X-Learner** meta-algorithms with XGBoost as the base learner.
+The X-Learner demonstrates superior ranking performance (Spearman = 0.87) and higher AUUC/Qini scores, leading to significant profit improvement under realistic treatment cost assumptions.

 ## 📊 Key Results & Visualizations

-### 1. Business Impact: Profit Curve (The "Money" Shot)
+### 1. Business Impact: Profit Curve
 The model identifies the optimal targeting threshold.
 By targeting the top **59%** of users based on Uplift Score, we maximize expected profit to **~$10k** (per 7k users), avoiding waste on users who would stay anyway or leave regardless of the offer.
 ![Profit Curve](images/profit_curve.png)

-### 2. Model Interpretability: SHAP Analysis (The "Why")
+### 2. Model Interpretability: SHAP Analysis
 Using SHAP values to interpret the CATE (Conditional Average Treatment Effect), we discovered that **Month-to-month contract** users with high tenure are the most responsive segment.
 This confirms our hypothesis that long-term users on flexible contracts are the most "Persuadable."
 ![SHAP Summary](images/shap_summary.png)

-### 3. Model Performance: Qini Curve (The "Proof")
+### 3. Model Performance: Qini Curve
 The X-Learner (Pink line) significantly outperforms the T-Learner (Baseline) and Random selection.
 The Area Under Uplift Curve (AUUC) is **0.68**, indicating strong ranking ability.
 ![Qini Curve](images/qini_curve.png)

-### 4. Model Reliability: Calibration Plot (The "Trust")
+### 4. Model Reliability: Calibration Plot
 The model is well-calibrated.
 Users predicted to have high uplift (Decile 1) actually showed the highest true uplift in the validation set, proving the model's reliability for real-world deployment.
 ![Calibration Plot](images/calibration_plot.png)

-### 5. Data Context: Churn by Contract (The "Context")
+### 5. Data Context: Churn by Contract
 EDA reveals that Month-to-month users have a significantly higher baseline churn rate, making them the primary target pool for retention experiments.
 ![Churn EDA](images/churn_by_contract.png)